This is an old revision of the document!

-A VE.Smart Network is a wireless communication network between Victron products.
+A VE.Smart Network is a wireless network which allows a number of Victron products to exchange information.
 It is a wireless technology using Bluetooth Smart.

-Use VE.Smart to add remote voltage, temperature and/or current sensing to your Victron MPPT Solar Chargers.
+Use VE.Smart to add remote voltage- and temperature- sensing to your Victron MPPT Solar Chargers.
 Connect either a BMV battery monitor - or the new Smart Battery Sense, to a Solar Charger.
-The Solar Charger will receive the available information from the battery , like battery voltage and temperature (depending on the sensor) information, and use that data to optimize its charge parameters.
+The Solar Charger will receive battery voltage & temperature information, and use that data to optimize its charge parameters.
 This will improve charging-efficiency and prolong battery life.

 The battery voltage data is used to compensate for voltage-drop over the battery cables.
 This ensures that the battery is charged with the exact voltage as configured in the charger - instead of a lower voltage due to resistance in the wiring.